Grapheel/IRIS/ISSUE_TEMPLATE.md

 4. The web browser I'm using is:
 5. I'd like to report or request a: [bug with existing feature/new feature/both]
 6. I found the following bugs:
- * missing or incorrectly working feature 1,
+ - [ ] missing or incorrectly working feature 1,
- * missing or incorrectly working feature 2,
+ - [ ] missing or incorrectly working feature 2,
  7. I'd like to request the following IRIS superpower(s), change(s):
- * feature description 1,
+ - [ ] feature description 1,
- * feature description 2,
+ - [ ] feature description 2,

-**My further comments:**
+## My further comments:

+Add or remove as appropriate.

+I have the following comments:
+- [ ] Comment 1,
+- [ ] COmment 2.
 [type here any other comment you have on how to make IRIS better]